Sunday, September 29, 2024

 *Run is performed in PT clothes

-**Ruck is performed in full patrol kit with weapon and pack, minimum 15% / Body Weight.
-Route should have no more than 300 ft total elevation gain
+**Ruck is performed in full patrol kit with weapon, pack, and in boots.
+Pack must weigh minimum 15% of Body Weight.
+Route should have no more than 150 ft total elevation gain

 • These normal movement patterns can be progressively loaded over a long period of time.
 Neither KBs nor bodyweight exercises meet this criterion